Capillary fluctuations and energy dynamics for flow in porous media: Theoretical Approach

 In the context of Fig. \ref{fig:rheon-ison}, specific terms appear that correspond with the reversible pressure-volume work associated with an {\em ison} and the spontaneous {\em rheons}.
+Note that the average pressure will behave as a smooth function of time, meaning that the ``rugged" parts of the energy landscape can be fully transferred to the fluctuation terms if $\Lambda$ is large enough.
 Three fluctuation terms are retained, the first associated with capillary fluctuations in the fluid pressures.
 The second is due to wetting fluctuations that are attributed to the movement of the contact line during fluid displacement, which appears due to the time derivative for the deviation of the solid interaction energy $\gamma^\prime_s$.
-Intuitively, the fluid-solid interaction energy changes when the common line moves.
+Intuitively, the fluid-solid interaction energy changes when the contact line moves.
 Finally, the effects of film swelling contribute based on the fluctuation of the disjoining pressure, which will change based on changes to the film thickness.
 This contribution is important primarily when the wetting fluid is poorly connected, in which case films that coat the solid surface provide a primary flow pathway for that fluid.
 To obtain a more useful form of the entropy inequality, a flux-force form must be obtained \cite{Onsager_1931a}.
 In the following sections we demonstrate how this can be accomplished for systems where the fluctuation terms play a significant role.